Heavy Metal (film): Sequel

 The sequel, titled Heavy Metal 2000, was released in 2000.
-Upon its release, Heavy Metal 2000 received negative reviews from critics and has fallen into obscurity.
+Upon its release, Heavy Metal 2000 received negative reviews from critics.

 Legacy and cultural impact

 Several years after the film's release, Heavy Metal managed to achieve a strong cult following mainly through midnight screenings, TV showings, and home video releases.

-The film served as inspiration for many animation and science fiction films and shows following it, including Blade Runner (1982), Sausage Party (2016), and The Spine of Night (2021).
+The film served as inspiration for many animation and science-fiction films and shows following it, including Sausage Party (2016), and The Spine of Night (2021).

 The film was parodied in a season 12 episode of the adult animated comedy series South Park entitled "Major Boobage" (2008; S12E03), which also featured songs from the film's soundtrack.

-Some news reports have suggested that Heavy Metal was an influence for Elon Musk when he launched a Tesla Roadster into orbit in 2018.
-This has parallels to the film's title sequence "Soft Landing", in which a space traveler lands on Earth in a Chevrolet Corvette convertible two-seater.
+In 2018 Elon Musk launched a Tesla Roadster into orbit with an astronaut mannequin in the driver's seat and cameras mounted to capture the driver's side and front views.
+News reports noted the imitation of Heavy Metals "Soft Landing" segment.

 Both Heavy Metal and the British animated film Watership Down (1978) served as strong influences on the animation and anthology styles of the music video "At the Door" by The Strokes.